 We made the entire way by car during the dry season so we had no problem with mud and jams.
-We opted for an SUV without traction 4×4 (we rent here).
+We opted for an SUV without traction 4×4 (we rented here).
 Although we’ve not encountered any difficulty, many people prefer the 4×4 option.
-In this case, the choice is at the discretion of the traveller.
+In this case, the choice is at the discretion of the traveler.

 Maps and GPS